po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 ```

 This probably looks familiar.
-It’s how we started our Employee class.
+It’s how we started our `Employee` class.
 Note that we want this to be available in the same namespace so other classes like Program can see and use it.
-Unlike Employee, though, we aren’t going to create new instances of this class:
+Unlike `Employee`, though, we aren’t going to create new instances of this class:

 ```c#
 // What you won't be doing